Sex Over the Phone (song)

 "Sex Over the Phone" is a song recorded by American disco group Village People, released as the first single from their ninth album, Sex Over the Phone (1985).
 It reached number 59 on the UK Singles Chart.
 The BBC banned the song because of its content - credit card dirty phone calls.

 Content

-The lyrics deal with phone sex, and the video for the song has become an internet phenomenon.
+The lyrics deal with phone sex and the video for the song is about that.

 The song reflects the overall theme of the Village People album Sex Over the Phone, which are "safer sex" practices.
-There are two versions of this song: the original (4:22) version has a mid-tempo beat, and the club versions (6:26 and 4:15) have a faster beat.
+There are two versions of this song: the original (4:22) version has a mid-tempo beat, and the club versions (4:15 and 6:25) have a faster beat.